claflamme/node-giantbomb/README.md

 Check out [the wiki](https://github.com/claflamme/node-giantbomb/wiki) for more information and examples.
 ### Roadmap

-The aim for V1 is to have `get()` and `list()` methods for every resource, with full support for paginating, filtering, and sorting.
-That way, all API functionality will be accessible (if a little convoluted).
-I'd also like to add `search()` methods where appropriate.

 Post-V1, the plan is to add more convenience methods for common use cases - things like `games.listByPlatform()` to make code easier on the eyes.